ChrisWhisker/longleaf-lib/README.md

 - **Reduced Dependencies:** The codebase minimizes dependencies on the C++ STL, providing alternative solutions for scenarios where standard library support may be limited or unavailable.

 - **Focus on Common Data Structures, Algorithms, and Design Patterns:** In addition to data structures and algorithms, this repository includes examples of common design pattern implementations, enriching the learning experience for developers.

-## How to Use

-1. Clone the repository.
-2. Explore the provided header files and source code to understand the implementations.
-3. Integrate the desired data structures, algorithms, and design patterns into your projects as needed, ensuring compatibility with your specific requirements and constraints.

 ## Contributions